 - The Guildhall (now home to Café Britannia)

-- Dragon Hall (now home to Writers' Centre Norwich)
+- Dragon Hall (now home to The National Centre for Writing)

 - The Assembly House

 - Surrey House – Marble Hall (home to Aviva)